mozilla/popcorn_maker/README.md

 Update the local settings file
 ==============================

+From the root of the repository copy the local python settings.

+    cp popcorn_gallery/settings/local.py-dist popcorn_gallery/settings/local.py

 Amend ``popcorn_gallery/settings/local.py``  adding your details:

 - ADMINS: Add an email address and a name.